illuminatisx/r4n-wiki/monuments/launch-site.md

 - **Overloading**: Know when to leave with your loot rather than getting greedy
 - **Poor Planning**: Have all keycards and tools ready before starting the puzzle

 Remember that mastering the Launch Site takes practice.
-Don't be discouraged by initial failures - each run teaches you valuable lessons about one of Rust's most rewarding monuments.
+Don't be discouraged by initial failures as each run teaches you valuable lessons about one of Rust's most rewarding monuments.